Taiji program: Program Goal

+Gravitational waves can provide a clear picture of the universe because they are weakly linked to matter, and the information provided can be used in conjunction with information from telescopes and particle detectors.
+The precise measurement of gravitational waves allows for in-depth and thorough investigation of the universe's large-scale structure, the birth and development of galaxies.
+This may help better develop and establish a quantum theory of gravity beyond Einstein's general theory of relativity; reveal the nature of gravity; and help understand dark matter, the nature of energy, the formation of black holes, and cosmic inflation.
+Gravitational waves can transmit information that electromagnetic waves cannot.
+At the same time, the forward-looking technology developed from this is of great significance for improving the technical level of space science and deep space exploration; It will also play a positive role in applications such as inertial navigation, Earth science, global environmental change, and high-precision satellite platform construction.

-'Taiji Program' is the ELISA Program proposed by ESA, and the predecessor of the ELISA Program is the LISA Program cooperated by ESA and NASA.
-Similar to the configuration of the three networking satellites in the LISA Program, the three satellites in the Taiji Program also rotate around their centroid.
+Similar to the configuration of the three networking satellites in the LISA Program, the three satellites in the Taiji program also rotate around their centroid.
 The centroid also revolves in orbit around the Sun.
-The difference is that the phases of the LISA system, Earth system and Taiji system are different.
-With the Earth as the reference, the phase of the LISA system is 20 degrees behind that of the Programet, and the phase of the Taiji system is 20 degrees ahead of that of the Earth.
-In addition, the Tai Chi Program is part of the proposed space-based gravitational wave observatories Program, the other parts of which are the Chinese Academy of Sciences (CAS) Tianqin Program and the European Space Agency (ESA) Laser Interferometer Space Antenna (LISA) and the Decimal Hertz Interferometer Gravitational-Wave Observatory (DECIGO) led by the Japan Aerospace Exploration Agency (JAXA).
-In December 2021, a study pointed out that the gravitational wave detection network combined with Taiji and LISA will accurately measure the Hubble constant greater than 95.5% within ten years.
-Moreover, The LISA-Taiji network has the potential to detect more than twenty stellar binary black holes (sBBHs), for which the error in luminous distance measurement is in the range of 0.05−0.2, and the relative error in sky positioning is in the range of 1−100deg2 In the range.
+The difference is that the phases of the LISA, Earth, and Taiji systems are different.
+The phase of the LISA system is 20 degrees behind the Earth, and the phase of the Taiji system is 20 degrees ahead of that of the Earth.
+In addition, the Taiji program is part of the proposed space-based gravitational wave observatories program, the other parts of which are the Chinese Academy of Sciences (CAS) Tianqin Program, the European Space Agency (ESA) Laser Interferometer Space Antenna (LISA), and the Deci-hertz Interferometer Gravitational Wave Observatory (DECIGO) led by the Japan Aerospace Exploration Agency (JAXA).
+In December 2021, a study pointed out that the gravitational wave detection network combined with Taiji and LISA will accurately measure the Hubble constant with an accuracy greater than 95.5% within ten years.
+Moreover, the LISA-Taiji network has the potential to detect more than twenty stellar binary black holes (sBBHs), for which the error in luminous distance measurement is in the range of 0.05−0.2 parsecs, and the relative error in sky positioning is in the range of 1−100 deg².